Shorty Rossi: Life and career

 After injuring himself in a stunt, Rossi became interested in service animal training.
 One of his pit bulls has been involved in the Americans with Disabilities Act community ever since.
-At present two of his dogs are registered service animals, with one in training.

 Shorty has written a tell-all memoir titled Four Feet Tall and Rising, which was released in 2012.

 Other legal troubles

 During the filming of the 3rd-season premiere of Pit Boss, Shorty Rossi was arrested for breaking and entering after rescuing three neglected pit bulls from a vacant house.
 The charges were dismissed shortly thereafter when the owner of the dogs, who was on vacation in Europe and unaware that the person she had asked to care for her dogs had never shown up, proved grateful that Rossi had rescued the animals.
 This was shown in conversations with the owner in episodes 1 and 2.